danielinoa/Pin/README.md

 - `pin(to:)` constrains a view within a parent using a any number of attributes (`leading`, `top`, `centerX`, `width`, etc).
 - `activate()` actives the tree of constraints.

-To further illustrate `Pin` let's go over some common operations we may leverage when creating a layout.
+To further illustrate `Pin`'s API let's go over some common operations we may leverage when creating a layout.

 To start let's import the dependencies.
 ```swift